I wanted to write a post about my Great-Grandfather, Lewis Milton.

 England to Cameroon, on 19th October 1907

-Lewis sailed to Duoala in the Cameroons first from Liverpool on the SS Fantee (image directly below), her Master was W. Griffiths, travelling 1st class with 25 other passengers (17 1st class and 9 2nd class).
+Lewis sailed to Duoala in the Cameroons first from Liverpool on the SS Fantee (image directly below), her Master was W. Griffiths, travelling 1st class with 25 other passengers, including 17 (1st class) and 9 (2nd class).
 Interestingly the passenger manifest highlights whether they were English, Scotch or Foreign!
 Lewis was the only one going to Cameroon, the rest were heading to various ports along the West coast of Africa.

-Built in 1899 for the African Steamship Company Liverpool / Elder Dempster & Co., SS Fantee was a combined passenger and cargo vessel of 3649 tonnes, and 345ft long and 44ft in breadth.
+Built in 1899 for the African Steamship Company Liverpool / Elder Dempster & Co., SS Fantee was a combined passenger and cargo vessel of 3649 tonnes, she was 345ft long and 44ft wide.

-Interestingly, ‘The Times’ newspaper ‘Mail and Shipping Intelligence’ from Thursday, Nov 07, 1907, details a report of the ship (SS FANTEE) that Lewis is actually travelling on, during its journey from Liverpool.
+‘The Times’ newspaper ‘Mail and Shipping Intelligence’ from Thursday, Nov 07, 1907, details a report of this acutal journey of the SS Fantee with Lewis onboard, travelling on from Liverpool to Cameroon.
 It had reached Sekondi (in modern day Ghana) by Monday 4th November 1907, taking 16 days to make the journey.
 And leaving another 750 miles or so, of coast before arriving at Douala – with a probable additional stop in modern day Nigeria.

 Cameroon to England, arrived on 29th May 1910